Replies in conversations

 Note: An account that you have blocked will still be visible to you in the list of people in the conversation, indicating they are blocked, but without their profile information displayed.
 You may choose to unblock them from this list by tapping on the blocked icon

 You may notice that some replies in a conversation are not shown in chronological order.
 Replies are grouped by sub-conversations because we strive to show you the content that we think you’d be most interested in and contributes to the conversation in a meaningful way, such as content that is relevant, credible, and safe.
-For example, when ranking a reply higher, we consider factors such as if the original Tweet author has replied, or if a reply is from someone you follow.
+For example, when ranking a reply higher, we consider factors such as if the original post author has replied, if a reply is from someone you follow, or if the person is a X Blue subscriber.

 Direct reply count

-Just like you can see the total number of likes and Retweets for any Tweet, you can also see how many people are participating in the conversation by the reply count.
-You’ll see a number next to the reply icon indicating how many direct replies the original Tweet has received.
+Just like you can see the total number of likes and Reposts for any post, you can also see how many people are participating in the conversation by the reply count.
+You’ll see a number next to the reply icon indicating how many direct replies the original post has received.
 This number is not the total number of replies in the entire conversation.